 My background is mixed.
-I came from a leading position in the local media, but I have also worked several years as the CEO of an incubator and business park.
-Storytelling, entrepreneurship and development of our local community has always been a passion for me.
+I came from a leading position in the local media, but I have also worked for several years as the CEO of an incubator and business park.
+Storytelling, entrepreneurship and development of our local community have always been a passion for me.
 When the idea of building a strong sound brand in Struer came to my attention, I was attracted by the concept.

-For a small community like Struer, building a place brand requires a big investment, but hopefully the impact will be even bigger, if we succeed.
+For a small community like Struer, building a place brand requires a big investment, but hopefully, the impact will be even bigger if we succeed.
 A lot of shareholders stand behind the plan and the local administration is willing to invest a lot in the place making as well.
 The commitment is remarkable, and this was very appealing to me.

 What is the City of Sound about – who started it and why?

 The City of Sound is about working around the DNA which already is a natural part of Struer area due to the large impact from the audio industry, which arose from the establishment of Bang & Olufsen in 1925.